How Much Protein Do I Need in a Day?

 Your body likes to receive protein throughout the course of the day, so be sure to include protein-rich foods at breakfast, lunch, dinner, and even snacks!

 Life gets busy, and sometimes preparing a meal or snack may be out of the question.
-Whether plant or whey based, protein powders and bars are a convenient and simple option to help ensure you’re getting enough protein in your diet on your busiest days.
+Whether plant or whey based, protein bars are a convenient and simple option to help ensure you’re getting enough protein in your diet on your busiest days.

 Post workout: Our muscles are broken down during exercise and then start to rebuild and repair afterwards.
 Try adding a protein shake post-workout to deliver some protein to your muscles to help support the recovery process.
 Protein bars are also a great way to refuel after a workout!